 Calculating beta using the covariance/variance formula is probably the most common method of calculating the beta of a stock.
 This formula takes the covariance of the return of the market and the return of the asset and then divides that by the market return’s variance over a given timeframe.

 To calculate beta for a stock using this method, you first need to understand the following terms:

 - Variance (σ2): The spread between numbers in a specific data set.
 In finance, the variance is commonly used to calculate how each asset in a portfolio performs in relation to the other assets in the portfolio.
 It can also be used to determine the amount the market moves in relation to its mean.

-- Covariance: A measure used in finance to determine the similarity and degree of the directional relationship between the returns on 2 assets.
-If 2 stocks move in the same direction, then they have a positive covariance of an amount proportional to the degree they do so.
-If they move in opposite directions, the covariance is negative in an amount related to the degree that they diverge.
+- Covariance: A measure used in finance to determine the similarity and degree of the directional relationship between the returns on two assets.
+If two stocks move in the same direction, then they have a positive covariance of an amount proportional to the degree they do so.
+If they move in opposite directions, the covariance is negative in an amount related to their divergance.

 Furthermore, given that:

 Return = closing price – opening price/opening price

 The formula for the beta calculation could then be written:

 Beta = Covariance of market and asset returns / Variance of the market’s returns